 |FACS involvement in applications by guardians|

-For a relative guardian, a relative can make an adoption application without consulting FACS.
-For a non-relative guardian, FACS would need to either consent to the adoption application or be the applicant.
+For a relative guardian, a relative can make an adoption application without consulting DCJ.
+For a non-relative guardian, DCJ would need to either consent to the adoption application or be the applicant.

 |Adoption of Aboriginal children and young people|